cesteves/csc212-summer-2022/labs/lab-09/readme.md

 ![image](./images/problem-3-sol.png)

-- Color all edges based on their distance from the start (Hint: Use depth-first search!)
+- Color all edges based on their distance from the start

 ![image](./images/problem-4-sol.png)